johnshearing/iotaAirgappedClientServerWallet/data/dbHistory/README.md

 Both the Relational and NoSQL databases will be implemented as JSON text files.
 Inserting and deleting records in the middle of a text file is troublesome and slow so only appends will be allowed.
-Adding new record is no problem - just append it to the file.
+Adding a new record is no problem - just append it to the file.
 To update a record, a new JSON record will be appended to the file with updated information and the older record will be ignored.
+Deleted records will be marked as deleted and ignored.
-It probably makes sense to stream the file backwards when reading so that the newest record is encounterd first at which point the system stops searching.
-Transaction rollbacks should be very easy with this method - here's why: To roll back a transaction just marke for deletion all the new records at the end of the files which were part of the incomplete transaction.
+When accessing data it might make sense to [stream the file backwards when reading](https://github.com/dominictarr/fs-reverse) so that the newest record is encounterd first at which point the system stops searching.
+Transaction rollbacks should be very easy with this method - here's why: To roll back a transaction just mark for deletion all the new records at the end of the JSON files which were part of the incomplete transaction.
 Then everything will read as before.

-Deleted records will be marked as deleted and ignored.
 At regular intervals the database can be taken offline so that outdated and deleted records can actually be removed.
 I think this was called packing in the days of xbase.